GregRos/yamprint/README.md

         circular: chalk.hex("#ffffff").bold.bgCyan
     }

+You apply a theme either by calling the `.theme` method  of an existing formatter (e.g. the one in the options of a `Yamprinter`) or passing a theme *instead* of a formatter, in which case it's automatically applied to the formatter of the previous `Yamprinter`.

+    //option 1, the theme will automatically be applied let themedYamprinter1 = yamprint.extend({formatter : ansiColorTheme});

+    //option 2, theme an existing formatter via the method: let themedYamprinter2 = yamprint.extend(oldOptions => {
+        return {
+            formatter : oldOptions.formatter.theme(ansiColorTheme)
+        }
+    });

 ####  Rules
 When you create a custom `Yamprinter`, you can give it a `YamprintRules` object.
 It contains some rules about how objects should be traversed.
 These rules don't change *how* things are printed, but instead *what* things are printed.